QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 - **SUBMEMBERS** is a table that contains the members that make up the turbine substructure.
 A member is defined between two entries of the **SUBJOINTS** table (defined by their ID nr.) and one entry from either the **SUBELEMENT** or **SUBELEMENTRIGID** tables.
   Additionally, it can have one Morison force coefficients group defined via the **HYDROMEMBERCOEFF** keyword and a marine growth entry from the **MARINEGROWTH** table.
 Also, this table allows the member to be flooded via a flooded cross sectional area entry (in m^2).
 The member can be subdivided into smaller elements for a more accurate structural and hydrodynamic evaluation.
-This is done in the 'MembDisc' column; it gives the maximum distance between the discrete subelements of the member (in m).
+This is done in the 'MembDisc' column; it gives the maximum allowed length of a  discrete subelement of the member (in m).
 Also, this table has the option to enable the buoyancy forces for the individual members (0 = False, 1 = True).
 Finally, the member can be optionally named for easier recognition in the output tables.
   The keyword table has the following format:

   ======= ========= ========= ========= ========= ========= ========= ========= ========= ========= ==========